-Besides the mechanical rock strength itself, the susceptibility of the landscape towards erosion 550 is also controlled by other factors including the structural fabric (faults, schistosity, bedding 551 orientation) and seismicity (e.g. Persaud & Pfiffner, 2004; Molnar et al., 2007; Chittenden et 552 al., 2014), as well as soil cover and potentials for mass movements like landslides (Norton et 553 554 al., 2010a; Korup & Schlunegger, 2009; Cruz Nunes et al., 2015).
-Indeed, we could observe a spatial clustering of earthquakes in the study area (figure 15), where earthquakes occur most 555 556 frequent to the northwest of the Rhône-Simplon-lineament in the area of the Helvetic nappes.
-Here, most earthquakes show a strike-slip focal mechanism and occur along steep-dipping 557 558 ENE-WSW to WNW-ESE trending faults (Maurer et al. 1997).
-In the Penninic nappes south of the Rhône-Simplon-lineament, earthquakes show a wider spatial scatter and predominantly 559 560 normal fault focal mechanisms.
-In contrast, earthquakes in the East of the study area occur 561 more rarely, which coincides with the lack of large-scale tectonic faults (figure 15).
-Tonini et 562 al. (2014) demonstrated that landslides are spatially clustered on the hillslopes bordering the Rhône valley and not in the tributary basins, and that gravitational slope deformations are likely 563 coupled to earthquakes.
-Furthermore, they observed that landslides occur predominantly in 564 unconsolidated Quaternary material (mainly glacial till), and that former landslide material is 565 promoting new instabilities, thereby creating a positive feedback mechanism.
-Accordingly, 566 their map of landslides in the Rhône valley shows a pattern similar to the distribution of faults, 567 earthquakes and quaternary deposits (figure 15), all of which being focused in the Helvetic 568 nappes and near the lower elevations and valleys of the Penninic nappes.
-569
+tial clustering of earthquakes in the study area (Fig. 15), occurring most frequent northwest of the Rhône-Simplon lineament in the area of the Helvetic nappes.
+Most earthquakes show a strike-slip focal mechanism and occur along steepdipping ENE-WSW to WNW-ESE trending faults (Maurer et al., 1997).
+In the Penninic nappes south of the Rhône-Simplon lineament, earthquakes show a wider spatial scatter and predominantly normal fault focal mechanisms.
+In contrast, earthquakes in the east of the study area occur more rarely, which coincides with the lack of large-scale tectonic faults (Fig. 15).
+Tonini et al. (2014) demonstrated that landslides are spatially clustered on the hillslopes bordering the Rhône valley and not in the tributary basins and that gravitational slope deformations are likely coupled to earthquakes.
+Furthermore, they observed that landslides occur predominantly in unconsolidated Quaternary material (mainly glacial till) and that former landslide material promotes new instabilities, thereby creating a positive feedback mechanism.
+Their map of landslides in the Rhône valley further shows a pattern similar to the distribution of faults, earthquakes and quaternary deposits (Fig. 15), all of which are focused in the Helvetic nappes and near the lower elevations and valleys of the Penninic nappes.